-The page timing report lets you check how fast your website loads in the visitor’s browser.
-It’s an important report for your developers who know how to work with the guts of your site.
+The page timing report allows you to see how fast your site loads in a visitor’s browser.
+This is an important report for your developers who know how to work with the inside of your site.

 In this report, you’ll see four sections:

-- Device: It helps you see the loading speed of your website on different devices and recognize if there are any problems on any of them.
-You may notice that your site loads slow on Android for example and take steps to optimize it for this type of device.
+- Device: In this section, you can assess the loading speed of your site on different devices and identify any issues that may arise.
+For example, you might observe that your site loads slowly on Android devices and take steps to optimize it specifically for this type of device.

-- Browser: It helps you uncover issues that may happen on various browsers.
-You may see that a group of visitors, while using Safari for example, experiences slow loading time.
-Knowing that you can redesign your site to deliver a website shaped for this browser.
+- Browser: In this section, you can uncover any issues that may occur across different web browsers.
+For example, you might notice that a group of visitors using Safari experiences slow loading times.
+Being aware of this, you can redesign your site to deliver a site that performs well on this particular browser.

 To view the report, follow these steps: